junxit/us-congress-bills-114/metadata.md

 - 2015-07-23 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
 - 2015-07-23 — The previous question was ordered pursuant to the rule. (consideration: CR H5438)
 - 2015-07-23 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2015-07-24 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.